Your toddler is 2 years old. Happy birthday!

 Wondering how much should a 2-year-old weigh?
 Average weight for a 24-month-old is 26.5 pounds for girls and 27.5 pounds for boys, according to the World Health Organization.

 - Teething.
 A toddler's upper second molars tend to poke through around the second birthday, causing some teething discomfort.

+Have you noticed that your 24-month-old baby is full of ever-changing opinions?
+This can cause joyful behavior that makes you giggle, or more frustrating behaviors that test your patience.
 Now that your child is officially 24 months old, here’s advice on how to deal with new toddler behaviors:

 Most 24-month-olds need around 11 to 12 hours of nighttime sleep, plus a nap of about 1.5 to 3 hours, for a total of about 13 to 14 hours of sleep per day.

 Every kid is different, but your child's schedule may look something like this: